WHERE AND WHEN WE MEET

 - Each member of the church has been uniquely gifted by God for the mission.
 Every person at Convergence Church is encouraged to give sacrificially of our time, talents and treasure to help advance the Gospel in every area of influence.
 We will seek to faithfully steward all provisions the Lord supplies, and everything we do, including our preferences, will be in submission to His Mission and to the “one-anothers” of Scripture.

 - The church is not a building, rather it is a community of God’s people equipping one another to live on mission in everyday life.
-(Work, School, Home, etc.) To faithfully serve this model, the Convergence church body is highly encouraged to participate in a weekly Sunday gathering of all the saints, a bi-weekly discipleship group meeting, and weekly Missional Community meeting in which members invite their communities into life in Christ.
+(Work, School, Home, etc.) To faithfully serve this model, the Convergence church body is highly encouraged to participate in a weekly, family-integrated Sunday gathering of all the saints, a bi-weekly discipleship group meeting, and weekly Missional Community meeting in which members invite their communities into life in Christ.

 - Scripture instructs our regular meetings to include expository preaching and teaching of God’s Word, administering the Lord’s Supper, Baptism by immersion, music worship (not limited by style or instrumentation) as well as church discipline.

 - Every member of the local body is responsible to address sin according to the Scriptures, in love and submission to one another, and under the guidance of the elders.

 - Jesus Christ is the head of the church, and has given authority of leadership to a plurality of elders/pastors, who are affirmed by and accountable to the congregation.
 In addition, each member of Convergence church is competent for ministry and called to minister to one another through the power of the Holy Spirit.

 - Men and women are created equally and are shared recipients in the empowerment of the Spirit for ministry.
 The husband sacrificially leads his family in the home, and elders sacrificially lead the body in the church.
 The office of elder/pastor is restricted to men.

 The most important question you could ever ask is: What is the Gospel?